Ryū ga Gotoku Kenzan!: Development

-This is the first game in the series where the games' main characters have their face modeled in 3D after their voice actors who are Japanese celebrities.
+Kenzan is the first game in the series where the games' main characters have their face modeled in 3D after their voice actors who are Japanese celebrities.
 Cyberware's color 3D scanner (model PS) was used to analyze each actor's head & face in order to collect data on its shape and appearance, then this file was worked with the Softimage XSI 3D graphics application.